 Empower is free way to aggregate your accounts and get a comprehensive overview of your finances.
 It includes lots of retirement tools/trackers/long-term financial tools that address questions often asked on the group in terms of tracking net worth, a savings tracker that shows you if you’re on track towards retirement goals, budgeting, cash flow, and fancier things like a retirement planner that will calculate your projected monthly income by your desired retirement date, planning for your kids’ education costs, portfolio allocations, and even analyzing the fees in your investments to make sure you’re aware of hidden fees.
 Empower Personal Wealth, LLC (“EPW”) compensates us for new leads.
 We are not an investment client of Empower Advisory Group, LLC.

-Our financial advisor database can help you find a fee-only, fiduciary financial advisor to pull together a comprehensive financial plan to help build a blueprint to reach your personal finance goals.
+Explore our financial advisors for physicians to find a fee-only, fiduciary financial advisor to pull together a comprehensive financial plan to help build a blueprint to reach your personal finance goals.

-Some of our favorite personal finance books are listed here.
+Read some of our favorite personal finance books.

 Introduction to FIRE (Financial Independence, Retire Early) for Physicians